erlang/otp/CONTRIBUTING.md

 OTP release in which they _will_ appear in the `since` tag in the functions' documentation.
-As this is generally not yet certain at the time when your PR gets merged, the person assigned to your pull request should give you an internal ticket number (for example `OTP-12345`) to use as a placeholder in the respective `since` tags, like `since="OTP @OTP-12345@`.
+As this is generally not yet certain at the time when your PR gets merged, the person assigned to your pull request should give you an internal ticket number (for example `OTP-12345`) to use as a placeholder in the respective `since` tags, like `-doc #{ since => ~"OTP @OTP-12345@" }.`.
 When your new functions are released with an OTP release, this placeholder will get replaced with the actual OTP version, leading to something like "OTP 26.0".